core-wg/href/draft-ietf-core-href.md

 [^status]

 [^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
-    The present revision –15 of this draft continues -14 by picking up more comments, such as moving to a CRI scheme number registration system based on unsigned numbers.
+    The present revision –16 of this draft continues -15 by picking up more comments; it was made specifically for IETF 120.
     \\
     This revision still contains open issues and is intended to serve as a snapshot.